Zaozzz/SM-CBNet/README.md

 # SM-CBNet

-This is a repository for reproducing the paper [SM-CBNet: A Speech-Based Parkinson’s Disease Diagnosis Model with SMOTE–ENN and CNN+BiLSTM](https://link.springer.com/chapter/10.1007/978-981-95-0030-7_4), and has been accepted as an oral presentation at the 2025 International Conference on Intelligent Computing (ICIC 2025).
+This is a repository for reproducing the paper [SM-CBNet: A Speech-Based Parkinson’s Disease Diagnosis Model with SMOTE–ENN and CNN+BiLSTM](https://link.springer.com/chapter/10.1007/978-981-95-0030-7_4), which has been accepted as an oral presentation at the 2025 International Conference on Intelligent Computing (ICIC 2025).

 ## Citation
 If you think that our work is useful to your research, please cite using this BibTeX: